ankur29061984/CAKM-for-Oracle-TDE/README.md

 # CAKM for Oracle TDE

 ## Overview
 CipherTrust Application Key Management (CAKM) for Oracle Transparent Data Encryption (TDE) provides a secure way to manage encryption keys for Oracle databases.
-This document outlines key use cases for CAKM integration with Oracle TDE.
+This document outlines auomation for CAKM integration with Oracle TDE.

-## Use Cases
+## Automation scripts

 ### 1. Migration from Auto-Login File Wallet to Auto-Login HSM Wallet
 - **Description**: Migrates an existing Auto-Login File Wallet to an HSM-based Auto-Login Wallet.